-Financial aid is available to an evening and off-campus student who qualifies and enrolls in at least six quarter hours of college credit.
-Special scholarship opportunities are available for a deserving non-traditional, part-time student as well.
-Scholarship applications must be returned to the Office of the Dean of Academic Affairs by March 15.
-For specific information on financial aid, contact the Financial Aid Office by calling (229) 386-3235.
+Financial aid is available to evening and off-campus students who qualify.
+Special scholarship opportunities are available for deserving non-traditional, part-time students as well.
+Scholarship applications may be obtained from the Office of the Vice President of Academic Affairs.
+The deadline for submitting scholarship applications is March 1 each year.
+For specific information on financial aid, contact the Financial Aid Office.